Judiciary of American Samoa: High Court

 The trial division is empowered to hear, among other things, felony cases and civil cases in which the amount in controversy exceeds $15,000 and are not related to land or matai titles.
 Its sessions are held before one justice and one or two associate judges.

 The land and titles division hears matters related to land and matai titles.
 Sessions regarding land are held before one justice and one or two associate judges, while sessions regarding matai titles are held before one justice and three or four associate judges.

+The family, drug and alcohol division hears cases of juvenile offenses, family relations such as divorce, child support, paternity and adoption, domestic violence, alcohol and drug abuse.
+Its sessions are held before one justice and one or two associate judges.

 The appellate division hears appeals from the other divisions, from the District Court or of administrative decisions.
 Its sessions are held before two or three justices (including Acting Associate Justices appointed by the Secretary of the Interior) and one or two associate judges.

 District Court

-The District Court hears matters such as misdemeanor offenses, civil cases in which the matter in controversy does not exceed $15,000 and are not related to land or matai titles, traffic cases not involving a felony, and adoptions.
+The District Court hears matters such as misdemeanor offenses, civil cases in which the matter in controversy does not exceed $15,000 and are not related to land or matai titles, and traffic cases not involving a felony.
 Its sessions are conducted by only one judge.